Boran/docker-drupal/README.md

 ## Install Drupal from a git repo with ssh keys
 Download drupal+website on the master branch from a git repo via ssh with keys.
  * In this case an included script DRUPAL_GIT_SSH=/gitwrap.sh is referenced which passes keys to ssh for use in git clone
- * Create ssh keys (id_rsa.pub id_rsa) with ssh-keygen.
-In this example they are stored in /root/boran-drupal/ssh
+ * Create ssh keys (id_rsa.pub id_rsa) with ssh-keygen, stored in /root/boran-drupal/ssh
  * Then build the container mounting the SSH keys files under /root/gitwrap/id_rsa /root/gitwrap/id_rsa.pub
  * The example repo is git@bitbucket.org:/MYUSER/MYREPO.git